 Whether you are a seasoned veteran at flipping cars or a newbie selling your first ride, it never hurts to have a refresher course (or a crash course) on how to sell a car.
 If you are ready to learn (or relearn) how to do just that, you’re in the right place.
-Here, our car shipping experts at Direct Express Auto Transport cover 8 essentials to consider before selling a car.
-Learn everything you need to know before selling, and ship your vehicle with our trusted team today!
+Our car shipping experts at Direct Express Auto Transport cover eight essentials to consider before selling a car.
+Learn everything you need to know before selling and shipping your vehicle with our trusted team today!

 Get Your Paperwork Together

-Before even thinking about selling a car, make sure you have the title in your possession.
+Before even considering selling a car, ensure you have the title.
 A car title is a legal form establishing a person or business as the legal owner of a vehicle.
 Without it, you cannot make someone else the legal owner of your car.
 Each state has slightly different rules for transferring car titles, so make sure that you research exactly how you have to transfer ownership of a vehicle in your state.
-If you have moved states recently but still have a car title from your old state, you might have to title your car in your new state before you can sell it in that state.
-Here again, researching the different state’s rules on title transference will help put you on the right track.
+If you have moved states recently but still have a car title from your old state, you might have to title your car in your new state before you can sell it there.
+Again, researching the different state’s rules on title transference will help put you on the right track.

 Research a Good Price, Then Set Your Asking Price

 Picking a price for your vehicle can be tricky, but it doesn’t have to be rocket science.
-When it comes to pricing, online research is once again your best friend.
-Look into Kelly Blue Book prices for your car by searching the same make and model year with similar mileage.
+Regarding pricing, online research is once again your best friend.
+Look into Kelly Blue Book prices for your car by searching for the same make and model year with similar mileage.
 After browsing Kelley Blue Book, search online car marketplaces to see what others are asking for similar makes and models.

-When selling a car, “when” matters.
-After you’ve established a price range from your research, you’ll find that your selling timeframe will dictate which end of the range your asking price will fall on.
-Just like with selling a house, if you have to sell your car fast, you are probably going to need to list it at a low price to generate the desired interest.
-But on the other hand, if you plan ahead (which you most definitely should!) you can afford to list your car at the high end of the range and hope that you find someone looking for exactly what you are selling at a price that is great for you.
+When selling a car, “when” matters; after you’ve established a price range from your research, you’ll find that your selling timeframe will dictate which end of the spectrum your asking price will fall on.
+Just like with selling a house, if you have to sell your car fast, you will probably need to list it at a low price to generate the desired interest.
+But on the other hand, if you plan (which you most definitely should!), you can afford to list your car at the high end of the range and hope that you find someone looking for exactly what you are selling at a price that is great for you.

 Establish a Minimum in Advance of Negotiations